pdp10/sbpipe/README.md

 - Select the report template for the Parameter Estimation Task.
 - Save the report with the model name replacing the extension .cps with .csv.

-##### sensitivity
-Using CopasiUI:
-- Tick the flag _executable_ in the Sensitivities Task.
-- Select the report template for the Sensitivities Task.
-- Save the report with the model name replacing the extension .cps with .csv.

-Copasi has changed a few times the format for this report.
-As Sensitivity analysis is not a repetitive task, right now:
-- Generate a report for sensitivity analysis.
-Save this report in PROJECT_FOLDER/MODEL_NAME/sensitivities/MODEL_NAME_sensitivities.csv
-- After running the task, edit the file so that it contains exactly one table.
-- Create a configuration file including: sensitivities_dir=sensitivities
-- The script will generate a plot for each csv file found in the folder `sensitivity`.

 ### Running sb_pipe
 The first step is to create a new project.
 This can be done with